 The newborn child standing upright on a lotus petal, shedding an oval halo, around his head, while two celestial figures pour water and lotuses from vessels of heaven as indicated by the delineation of clouds.

-Brick structures in a cross-wall system dating from the 3rd century BC to the present century show that the temple sits above the foundations of older temples and stupas (sacred mound like structures said to contain relics of the Buddha).
+Brick structures in a cross-wall system dating from the 3rd century B.C. to the present century show that the temple sits above the foundations of older temples and stupas (sacred mound like structures said to contain relics of the Buddha).
 At least one of these is said to be a stupa erected by the great Emperor Ashoka who wandered about the hills in this region three centuries after Buddha’s birth.

 Ashoka Pillar